 How To Make This More Budget-Friendly

 - Another way to make this more budget-friendly is not to run out to the store and buy a specific ingredient just because you don’t have it.
 For example, if you don’t have black beans, don’t waste the time and money going to the store when virtually any other kind of beans will work.
-Since I like the texture the beans add, something like a kidney bean or chickpea would be my second choice, but feel free to use any bean you prefer.

 If you’ve tried my High Protein Chicken Salad or any recipe on my site, please leave a comment below!